Best Dogs for Kids and Cats

 Havanese

 Havanese tend to be companion-oriented, trainable, and easier to adapt around different household dynamics.
-That flexibility can be helpful in homes with both kids and cats, especially when the goal is a dog that wants to belong rather than control the environment.
+That flexibility helps in homes with both kids and cats, especially when the goal is a dog that wants to belong rather than control the environment.

 They are still small and should be paired with children who can interact respectfully, but they often strike a good balance between friendliness, manageability, and lower household intensity.